Overcoming Trials

 How to Put Your Hope in Jesus When Life Is Hard

 The wind that ripped and tore all day finally calms, and I slip into the valley to walk in the silence.
-Above, high cirrus clouds grow ragged with promises to dissolve and leave nothing but empty space between resting earth and the endless expanse of indigo night.
-I’m in the woods tonight to unravel some hard circumstances.
-Above all else, I need to remind myself to put my hope in Jesus instead of putting my hope in climbing out of the valley of discomfort.
+I’m here because I need to remind myself to put my hope in Jesus instead of putting my hope in climbing out of the valley of discomfort.

 Have you ever faced a valley so deep you wondered how you would possibly climb out of the darkness?